nakitamccool/IndeedJobSearch_datavis/README.md

 - See line 16 to 20 to configure to a database hosted by Heroku mLab MongoDB.

+### Deploy to heroku
-* To deploy this app in a live environment, use the following guidelines:
+To deploy this app in a live environment, use the following guidelines:

 1. Create a new heroku app and make a note of the domain name for your site
 2. If you haven't done so already (by pip install -r requirements.txt), install the gunicorn package in the project